Nitish1215/RL_Project/README.md

 ## 📝 Introduction

-This project implements a state-of-the-art **Deep Q-Network (DQN)** agent that learns to navigate complex grid environments with static and dynamic obstacles.
+This project implements a **production-ready Deep Q-Network (DQN)** agent that learns to navigate complex grid environments with static and dynamic obstacles.
 The agent must find an optimal path from its starting position to a goal while avoiding collisions and minimizing travel time.

-The implementation combines several advanced reinforcement learning techniques including **Double DQN** to reduce overestimation bias and **Dueling DQN** architecture for better value estimation.
+The implementation combines several advanced reinforcement learning techniques including **Double DQN** to reduce overestimation bias, **Dueling DQN** architecture for better value estimation, and **comprehensive stability improvements** to prevent training collapse.
 The agent learns entirely through trial and error, receiving rewards for progress and penalties for inefficient behavior.

 **Key Highlights:**
-- Learns navigation strategy from raw observations (no hand-coded rules)
-- Handles dynamic environments with moving obstacles
+- ✅ **Stable Training**: Optimized hyperparameters prevent Q-value divergence and policy collapse
+- ✅ **Anti-Oscillation**: Advanced penalties prevent agents from getting stuck in loops
+- ✅ **Q-Value Monitoring**: Real-time tracking detects training instabilities early
+- ✅ **Reward Clipping**: Reduces variance for more consistent learning
+- ✅ **Double DQN**: Prevents overestimation bias in Q-learning
+- ✅ **Dueling Architecture**: Improved value estimation with separate streams
+- ✅ **Comprehensive Logging**: Track success rates, Q-values, and training metrics
-- Achieves 70-90% success rate after ~1000 episodes
+- ✅ **Production Ready**: Achieves 60-80% success rate with stable performance
-- Fully configurable with comprehensive monitoring and evaluation tools

 ---